parentnode/detector_parentnode_dk/README.md

-Conductor API documentation and presentation
+Detector API documentation and presentation
 ===========

-Conductor is your one-stop solution to supporting all HTML capable devices on earth and minimizing complexity at the same time.
+Detector is your one-stop solution to supporting all HTML capable devices on earth and minimizing complexity at the same time.